 Control Center software running, with the access point enabled and the watch set to ACC mode and with RF enabled.
-Real-time data from the watch accelerometers is displayed, and by selecting Mouse On it's also possible to use the watch to control the number of other simple applications that can be selected via the tabs at the top.
+Real-time data from the watch accelerometers is displayed, and by selecting Mouse On it's also possible to use the watch to control the Raspberry Pi mouse pointer through gesture.
+As can be seen the Control Center provides a number of other simple applications that can be selected via the tabs at the top.